bhouston/threeify/packages/core/src/renderers/webgl/README.md

 - Try to match the underlying abstractions used by WebGL2.
 - Try to use the same names as those by WebGL2.
 - Do not privilege any specific materials in the core code.
 - Automatic framebuffer pooling behind render targets.
 You can reserve and then release them.
+NO!
 - Allow for a single renderPass call that renders the whole framebuffer with a screen-based UV (a pre-created plane.)
 - Only one displayPixelRatio is specified and it is the difference between the canvas resolution and its associated renderbuffer resolution.